Qing or Manchu Dynasty 清朝 1644 - 1911 - the end of Emperors

 The Hundred Days reform

 The Qing dynasty's disarray is most clearly evident in the hundred days that sought to radically reform China.
-Leading officials such as Li Hongzhang had seen the superiority of European technology; warfare and industry at first hand and strove to seek the support of the young Emperor Guangxu.
-The leading intellectual Kang Youwei believed he had the answer: a system of reforms that harmonized with Confucian philosophy (‘Chinese learning for basic principles; Western learning for practical application’).
-The movement had its roots in the Gōng chē shàng shū Gongche Shangshu movement of 1895; this was a response to the ignominious treaty with Russia when a 10,000 character petition was sent to the Emperor.
-Kang had struggled to gain an audience with the Emperor, but when he did the reforms were imposed rapidly in June to September 1898.
+Leading officials such as Li Hongzhang had seen the superiority of European technology, warfare and industry at first hand and strove to seek the support of the young Emperor Guangxu to bring these changes to China.
+The leading intellectual Kang Youwei believed he had the answer: a system of reforms ➚ that harmonized with Confucian philosophy (‘Chinese learning for basic principles; Western learning for practical application’).
+The movement had its roots in the 公车上书 Gōng chē shàng shū Gongche Shangshu movement ➚ of 1895; this was a response to the ignominious treaty with Russia when Kang sent a 10,000 character petition was sent to the Emperor.
+Kang struggled to gain an audience with the Emperor, but when he eventually did the reforms followed swiftly in June to September 1898.
 The ancient examination system was reformed; the University in Beijing and modern technology schools were founded; commerce and engineering were promoted.

 However, conservatives at the imperial court were threatened by the reforms and soon it became a power-play between Emperor Guangxu and Dowager Empress Cixi.
-A plot to remove the Empress with the support of army leader Yuan Shikai backfired, many leading reformers were executed or fled into exile and the Emperor himself was stripped of power and incarcerated within the Summer Palace.
-The last opportunity for a major reform of the dynastic system was lost.
+The Emperor's plot to remove the Empress with the support of army leader Yuan Shikai backfired, many leading reformers were executed or fled into exile and the Emperor himself was stripped of power and incarcerated within the Summer Palace.
+The last opportunity for major reform of the dynastic system had failed.

 The life of the Last Emperor Puyi spans the transition from Imperial China to the People's Republic and exemplifies the turmoil of the time.
 After the trauma of the Taiping Rebellion and the Opium Wars it had become the norm for Dowager Empress Cixi to rule as the regent on behalf of infant Emperors since 1861.